wearemountaineers/count-folks/README.md

 ### Detector Service

 The detector service:
-- Connects to the video stream
+- Connects to the video stream (direct URL or Twitch channel)
+- For Twitch channels: automatically checks if stream is live and gets HLS URL
 - Processes frames using YOLOv8n model
 - Counts people with confidence threshold filtering
-- Aggregates counts over 1-minute intervals
+- Aggregates counts over configurable intervals (default: 15 seconds)
 - Sends aggregated data to the backend API
 - Automatically reconnects on stream failures
+- For Twitch: periodically checks stream status and reconnects when stream goes live

 **Logs:**
 ```bash